 - I make these pan nachos using my large rimmed grill pan.
 When doing it this way, I find that the chips stay crisp when drizzled with the gooey queso due to the ridges in the pan.
 You can, of course use a large standard sheet pan or oven safe griddle instead.

 - In addition to the diced avocado, I usually serve a dish of fresh guacamole on the side.
+Roasted or chili powder seasoned corn would also be a tasty addition.

 - A large rimmed grill pan, griddle or sheet pan